 "Most assuredly, I say to you, unless one is born of water and the Spirit, he cannot enter the kingdom of

-means.
-Abraham, Isaac and Jacob were never baptised in water yet Jesus said they entered the kingdom of
+it means.
+Abraham, Isaac and Jacob were never baptised in water yet Jesus said they entered the kingdom

-heaven.
-Born of water probably refers to being born of the Word of God, since to be born again is to be born
+of heaven.
+Born of water probably refers to being born of the Word of God, since to be born again is to be

-of the word and of the spirit (1 Peter 1:23).
-The Word of God is compared to water in Ephesians 5:26 also, no
+born of the word and of the spirit (1 Peter 1:23).
+The Word of God is compared to water in Ephesians 5:26

-doubt because, like water, it has cleansing power.
+also, no doubt because, like water, it has cleansing power.
 Real faith comes by the Word.
-Therefore one needs to be
+Therefore one

-born of the seed of the word in order to be saved.
-The alternative idea, that "born of water" refers to natural
+needs to be born of the seed of the word in order to be saved.
+The alternative idea, that "born of water"

-birth, is possible, although it might seem to say that all unborn babies cannot enter the Kingdom of Heaven,
+refers to natural birth, is possible, although it might seem to say that all unborn babies cannot enter the

-and others who showed a manifest repentance and faith in Christ and yet did not completely practise the
+Finney and others who showed a manifest repentance and faith in Christ and yet did not completely

 However, this should not be taken as an excuse for those who do not wish to humble themselves and